jitsucom/jitsu-ios/jitsu-release-documentation.md

 #### To use updated SDK in your project
 You can update to the latest version of any packages you depend on at any time by selecting File ▸ Swift Packages ▸ Update to Latest Package Versions.

+## Core Data
+Managed Object Model is created manually.
+This means no UI is used to generate and describe core data entities.
+Entities are described in classes ending with "MO" (BatchMO, EnrichedEventMO, etc).